adchsm/Slidebars/README.md

 * Inactive Slidebars now use `display: none;` instead of `visibility: hidden;` to allow for native scrolling as above.
 * Inline styling removed after closing animation.
 * Fixes a bug with incorrect negative margins when using custom widths and push/overlay styles.
+* Fixes a bug where animation snapped open on Android < 4.3.

 Whats New
 ---------